mehulagg/gitlab/doc/development/merge_request_performance_guidelines.md

 ## Application/misuse limits

 Every new feature should have safe usage quotas introduced.
-The quota should be optimised to a level that we consider the feature to be performant and usable for the user, but **not limiting**.
+The quota should be optimized to a level that we consider the feature to be performant and usable for the user, but **not limiting**.

 **We want the features to be fully usable for the users.**